 Section.
 1. Definition of Layoff.
 Employees placed on emergency layoff are not defined as being on layoff (connected to S72 proposal).

 However, full-time classified employees who have requested and have been authorized to work less than full-time shall not be deemed to have been laid off.
+Employees placed on emergency layoff do not meet the definition of layoff.

 Section 3.
 Permanent Layoff.
 A. Layoff Procedures.
 4. Layoff Options.
 Eliminate bumping AND Section 3.
 Permanent Layoff.
 A. Layoff Procedures.
 5. Claiming.
 Add employee’s right to consideration of promotional vacancies when in claiming period.